 An additional safety measure during transfer and gas operating mode is the detection of misfiring, using a redundant detection system.
-If the number of consecutive misfires exceeds the threshold, the engine will automatically trip to diesel mode and restore to a safe mode of operation (see Figure 5-1).
+If the number of consecutive misfires exceeds the threshold, the engine automatically trips to diesel mode and restore to a safe mode of operation (see Figure 5-1).